 The crucial thing that the FSF wants to make sure is, when people look for freedom respecting devices, they don’t accidentally buy the wrong one without realising it.
 A drop-down menu to select the OS is something that could easily be missed, whereas a full description that says “FSF Endorsed OS installed” with a totally different name is much harder to mistake.

 Very interesting question.
 This project is the beginning of a mass-volume OS-agnostic standard, EOMA68, where we recognise that it’s only going to make a huge environmental difference if it becomes mass-volume rather than niche.
 We can always give people the option to choose to easily transition to RYF-Certified products if they’re easily compatible at the hardware level.
 Right now, as things stand, there is no choice.
-Try buying a laptop today that truly respects your freedom - feel free to explore that space… when you have, come back and we’ll be able to help.
+Try buying a laptop today that truly respects your freedom

 On the EOMA68-A20 CPU Card it’s available via multiplexing on the 6 SD/MMC pins - you can look them up and get a breakout board.